saymrwulf/zipline/notes.md

-2020-10-20T08:04:00 - Quick fix, referencing a known issue from the official repo (zipline) 2020-10-20T21:54:00 - Late-night bugfix on financial RL environment (zipline) 2020-11-01T00:38:00 - Minor doc updates: linking to article on quantization (zipline)
+2020-10-20T08:04:00 - Quick fix, referencing a known issue from the official repo (zipline) 2020-10-20T21:54:00 - Late-night bugfix on financial RL environment (zipline) 2020-11-01T00:38:00 - Minor doc updates: linking to article on quantization (zipline) 2020-11-01T18:19:00 - Minor doc updates: linking to article on quantization (zipline)